 Best rewards credit cards for bad credit

-The Discover it® Secured Credit Card requires a cash deposit as collateral, but you’ll get the chance to earn rewards without an annual fee.
-Specifically, you can rack up 2 percent back at up to $1,000 in combined spending at restaurants and gas stations each quarter (then 1 percent) and 1 percent back on all other purchases.
+The Discover it Secured Credit Card requires a cash deposit as collateral but you’ll get the chance to earn rewards without an annual fee.
+Specifically, you can rack up 2 percent back on up to $1,000 in combined spending at restaurants and gas stations each quarter (then 1 percent) and 1 percent back on all other purchases.
 Discover will also match all the rewards you earn after the first year.

 Bank of America® Cash Rewards Secured Credit Card

-The Bank of America® Cash Rewards Secured Credit Card lets consumers with bad credit build their scores while earning cash back.
-A security deposit is required, but you’ll earn 3 percent back in a category of your choosing among gas, online shopping, dining, travel, drugstores or home improvement/furnishings, 2 percent cash back at grocery stores and wholesale clubs and 1 percent back on other purchases.
-Note that rewards in 3 percent and 2 percent categories are capped on the first $2,500 spent in those combined categories each quarter, after which you’ll earn 1 percent back.
+The Bank of America Cash Rewards Secured Credit Card lets consumers with bad credit build their scores while earning cash back.
+A security deposit is required, but you’ll earn 3 percent back in a category of your choosing among gas, online shopping, dining, travel, drugstores or home improvement/furnishings; 2 percent cash back at grocery stores and wholesale clubs; and 1 percent back on all other purchases.
+Note that rewards in the 3 percent and 2 percent categories are capped on the first $2,500 spent in those combined categories each quarter, after which you’ll earn 1 percent back.
 This card also comes with no annual fee.